Avadi: Places of worship

 There are many Hindu temples in and around Avadi.
 Karumari Amman temple, Chinnamman temple, Nagavalli Amman and Perumal temple are famous temples in Avadi.
 Many old generation temples are also present in and around Avadi.
 Thirumullaivoyal, a locality near Avadi, is famous for Masilamaniswara Temple, Thirumullaivoyal, an ancient temple of Lord Shiva, as well as Pachaiamman Temple.
 Vaikundhanaadhar Temple is located near Kovilpathagai; Angaalamman Temple is located on the Redhills road.
 Sri Venkateswara Perumal Temple in Kamaraj Nagar is a Vaishnavite shrine in Avadi.
+There is also a Sai baba temple located in morai, Avadi.

 A handful of mosques serve a considerable Islamic population in Avadi.
 There are some churches over 50 years old, including Marthoma Church in Gandhi Nagar, CSI, RC and Orthodox Churches in HVF road.
 Also, numerous churches have been built in recent years; St Antony's Shrine is a Catholic church located at Avadi Check-post.
 There is a Jain temple, Vasupujiya Jain Temple, and a Gurudwara in the HVF estate for the Sikhs to worship in Avadi.

 Avadi boasts of cultural and religious diversity and has a proud heritage of religious tolerance.